adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-outside-in-development.md

 categories: UXDD
 ---

-As a front-end developer, in some respects I fit nicely in-between and across UX/Product and the backend developers.
+As a front-end developer, in some respects I fit nicely in-between UX and the backend developers.
 However, in reality, the full picture is more complex; I tend to work very closely with UX in order to inform them about the web as a platform and to use both its constraints and its powers to the users advantage.
-But I also work very closely with backend developers, signing off technical/API contracts between our worlds and testing engineers getting acceptance tests defined and passing etc.
+But I also work very closely with backend developers, designing and implementing the technical contracts between our disciplines and automation engineers writing acceptance tests and making them go green.

 But why am I telling you all of this?
-I am telling you all of this because I want to talk about outside-in software development in terms of people as well as code.
+I am telling you all of this because I want to talk about outside-in software development in terms of *people* as well as code.
 Members of the dev team have different responsibilitis and remits but ultimately we all work towards one thing: **Pleasing the user**

 If the user is pleased, then they tend to love the product, consume it, buy the widget etc. And all software development should start from this perspective, the *outside-in* perspective.
 If you were to work the opposite way, the *inside-out* way, it is likely you and your team are solving problems that don't exist, let alone pleasing the end-user!
 So, we agree at this point that outside-in is the right approach, yes?
 Good.
 Let's continue.